 Previous research from Western Sydney University has shown that common surfaces such as asphalt and synthetic grass can reach extreme temperatures higher than 80 degrees Celsius if left unshaded, causing a significant health risk to school children and deterring them from being active and playing outside during summer.

 Greening Australia’s Cooling the Schools program is supported by a $3 million investment by the NSW Government to plant thousands of new trees across Greater Sydney schools and parklands.
-The trees form part of the Premier’s Priority Greening Our City initiative to plant one million trees in the local area by 2022.
+The trees form part of the Government’s Priority Greening Our City initiative to plant one million trees in the local area by 2022.

 The first Cooling the Schools plantings will occur during Term Four 2020, focusing on a small number of pilot schools, before rolling out more broadly in Greater Sydney from Term One 2021.
 This initial project is due to be completed by 2022, with plans to expand nationally.